g41797/syslog-sidecar/README.md

   syslogsidecar creates only one part for badly formatted message - former syslog message:
   - Part name: "data"

-  ### Facilities and severities
+  ### Severities

-  Valid facility names are:
-  - auth
-  - authpriv for security information of a sensitive nature
-  - cron
-  - daemon
-  - ftp
-  - kern
-  - lpr
-  - mail
-  - news
-  - syslog
-  - user
-  - uucp
-  - local0-local7

    Valid severity levels and names are:
  - 0 emerg
  - 1 alert
  - 2 crit